AlexTraveling/T-araVLN/README.md

 We propose the method of Translator for Agricultural Robotic Agents on Vision-and-Language Navigation (T-araVLN), in which the Instruction Translator module translates the original instruction to be more refined and precise.
 When evaluated on the A2A benchmark, our T-araVLN effectively improves Success Rate from 0.47 to 0.63 and reduces Navigation Error from 2.91m to 2.28m, demonstrating the state-of-the-art performance in the agricultural domain.

 ## Quick Start
-The prompt of Instruction Translator is available now.
-The complete codes of T-araVLN will be available after the paper is accepted.
+The code of Instruction Translator is available now.
+The complete code of T-araVLN will be available after the paper is published.